-You will need to enter the Device ID and the SC from the temperature sensor in the corresponding text boxes.
+You will need to enter the Device ID and the SC from the sensor in the corresponding text boxes.
 Use the camera on your smartphone to scan the QR code on your device.
 If you do not have a camera on your phone, or the system is not accepting the QR code, you may enter the Device ID and SC manually.

-Next, you'll be asked to enter the SC from your device.
+- The Device ID is a unique number located on each device label. - Next, you'll be asked to enter the SC from your device.
 An SC consists of letters and must be entered in upper case (no numbers).
 It can also be found on the barcode label of your device.